susom/database/README.md

 Built to make life easier in modern IDEs.
 Everything you need is accessed from a single interface (Database).

+Methods within the library have also been annotated to help IDEs like IntelliJ provide better support.
+For example, it can warn you about checking nulls, or forgetting to use a return value on a fluent API.
+Try using the [error-prone](http://errorprone.info/) plugin and/or build tools in your project.

 #### Schema Definition and Creation